Mayor of Spruce Pine NC Shares Details on Town’s Challenges After Hurricane Helene

 Water Restoration: Progress Amidst Ruins

 Mayor Hise shared positive news about water restoration, reporting that over 50% of the town’s customers now have access to water.
 “We probably got 50, maybe a little more than 50% of our town customers back on water,” he said.
-Crews are actively working to repair leaks and manage distribution, ensuring that more residents can regain access as quickly as possible.
-Hise explained their process: “We’re turning on certain sections of town where we have valves we can close and valves we can open, turn water on at those sections, find leaks, cut it back off, go back, fix the leaks and then try out sections of the town.”
+Crews are actively working to repair leaks and manage distribution, ensuring more residents can regain access as quickly as possible.
+Hise explained their process: “We’re turning on certain sections of town where we have valves we can close and valves we can open, turn the water on at those sections, find leaks, cut it back off, go back, fix the leaks, and then try out sections of the town.”

 Sewer System Struggles: A Long Road Ahead